mirumee/ariadne-website/website/blog/2023-11-15-ariadne-codegen-0-10.md

 ## Adding `__typename` to all models generated from unions and interfaces

-In previous versions, models created from single-member unions or from interfaces that were queried without inline fragments didn't have an added `__typename` field.
+In previous versions, models created from single-member unions or from interfaces that were queried without inline fragments didn't have a `__typename` field added.
 Now `0.10` includes this special field in all models generated from abstract types.

 ## Nullable fields with nullable directives